-This is designed to help you through the process of change.
-Any person, place, emotion or idea that limits you must be released so that you may remain open to new possibilities.
+Any person, place, emotion or idea that limits you must be released so that you may remain open to new energy.
 This simple, yet profound, system will also help you through any type of change that may occur in your life, including divorce, deaths, moving or career changes.

 Change is unavoidable.
 Your ability to handle these experiences gracefully, and not hold on to the pain of change, enables you to be successful in life.
 You will then be open-minded to the new options that come your way.